akrabat/rka-slim-controller/README.md

 # RKA Slim Controller

-An extension to [Slim][1] that allows you use to dynamically instantiated controllers with action methods wherever you would use a currently callable.
+An extension to [Slim][1] that allows you use to dynamically instantiated controllers with action methods wherever you would use a closure when routing.

 The controller can optionally be loaded from Slim's DI container, allowing you to inject dependencies as required.